Side effects of radiotherapy for mouth and oropharyngeal cancer

 Radiotherapy causes hair loss in the area of treatment.
 It may also cause hair loss where the radiation beam leaves the body (the exit site).

-It usually starts to grow back a few weeks after treatment.
+It usually starts to grow back a few weeks after treatment but can be patchy.
 Ask your radiotherapy team to show you where you will lose your hair.

 Mouth problems